This page will give you information about a lung biopsy. If you have any questions, you should ask your GP or other relevant health professional.

 The healthcare team will discuss with you any treatment or follow-up you need.

-A lung biopsy is usually a safe and effective way of finding out about a problem in your lung.
+A lung biopsy is usually a safe and effective way of finding out about the problem in your lung.

 The operation and treatment information on this page is published under license by Healthdirect Australia from EIDO Healthcare Australia and is protected by copyright laws.
 Other than for your personal, non-commercial use, you may not copy, print out, download or otherwise reproduce any of the information.
 The information should not replace advice that your relevant health professional would give you.